 If you're tired of wearing eyeglasses or contact lenses, you may wonder whether LASIK surgery is right for you.
 LASIK is a type of refractive eye surgery.

-In general, most people who have laser-assisted in-situ keratomileusis (LASIK) eye surgery achieve 20/25 vision or better, which works well for most activities.
+In general, most people who have laser-assisted in situ keratomileusis (LASIK) eye surgery achieve 20/20 vision or better, which works well for most activities.
 But most people still eventually need glasses for driving at night or reading as they get older.

 LASIK surgery has a good track record.
 Complications that result in a loss of vision are rare, and most people are satisfied with the results.
-Certain side effects, particularly dry eyes and temporary visual disturbances, are fairly common.
+Certain side effects, particularly dry eyes and temporary visual disturbances (such as glare), are fairly common.
 But these usually clear up after a few weeks or months, and very few people consider them to be a long-term problem.

 Read on to learn more about what to consider as you decide whether this surgery is right for you.